jonzingale/jonzingale.github.io/colorSummaries/Haskell/README.md

 __To run:__
-- fire up a local server:
+- fire up a local server:<br>
 `python -m http.server`

-- pass the summarize.sh script two arguments.
+- pass the summarize.sh script two arguments.<br>
-The first is the number of clusters.
+The first is the number of clusters.<br>
-The second a jpg file in the images sub-directory.
+The second a jpg file in the images sub-directory.<br>

 `./summarize.sh 5 tetris.jpg`